Calexxxxx/cheatsheets/GIT.md

 1. the commit(s) on the remote branch are copied to the local repository
 2. the local tracking branch (e.g. origin/master) is moved to point to the most recent commit

+## git rebase

+`git rebase -i <branch>` or `git rebase -i <number-of-commits>`

+**The Rebase Command**
+The git rebase command will move commits to have a new base.
+In the command git rebase -i HEAD~3, we're telling Git to use HEAD~3 as the base where all of the other commits (HEAD~2, HEAD~1, and HEAD) will connect to.

+The -i in the command stands for "interactive".
+You can perform a rebase in a non-interactive mode.
+While you're learning how to rebase, though, I definitely recommend that you do interactive rebasing.

+**Ancestry References**
+As a brief refresher, HEAD indicates your current location (it could point to several things, but typically it'll either point to a branch name or directly to a commit's SHA).
+The ~3 part means "three before", so HEAD~3 will be the commit that's three before the one you're currently on.
+We're using this relative reference to a commit in the git rebase command.

 # .gitignore